kovalexpro/marsh/README.md

 ```

 Build relies on GNU's Make, GCC C compiler and binutils visible in default shell.
 Reporting script is written in Python 2.7 syntax.
+Kernels are written in C though
+maybe not very portable, however should work on most modern platforms.

 By default, MARSH is not requiring that much system resources except for processor.
 Memory footprint should be around a megabyte.
 It's possible to run multiple kernels